 There are several ways bones and chews are processed.

-• Air Dried – bones and chews that are air dried go through a slow drying process at temperatures between 110-130 degrees Fahrenheit (43-54 Celcius), preserving the nutrients.
+• Air-Dried bones and chews go through a slow drying process at temperatures between 110-130 degrees Fahrenheit (43-54 Celcius), preserving the nutrients.
 The air-drying process reduces the chance of the bone splintering when being eaten because the bone hasn't been subjected to high heat.
 However, because some heat is used, caution is necessary.

-• Freeze-Dried – freeze-dried bones and chews are flash-frozen at very low temperatures, then the moisture is removed via a vacuum process.
-People may prefer freeze-dried because the bacteria in raw food are removed during this process.
+• Freeze-dried bones and chews are flash-frozen at very low temperatures, and then the moisture is removed via a vacuum process.
+People may prefer freeze-dried treats and chews because they have lower bacteria levels than raw food.
 Because the bones and chews aren't processed using heat, they are safer for dogs to consume.

-• Smoked or Roasted – and, finally, there are smoked and roasted bones that are cooked at high temps over an extended period, and they're problematic for a couple of reasons.
-(1) Because these bones are subjected to heat, they may become brittle and may splinter.
-Heat also hardens bones, which increases the risk of a broken tooth.
-(2) When food is smoked, something is added to bring about a smokey flavor, and because these bones are created in high quantities, I wonder what chemicals are used and what toxins are created during the smoking/roasting process.
+• Smoked or Roasted are cooked at high temps over an extended period, and they're problematic for several reasons.
+(1) Because these bones are subjected to heat, they may become brittle and pose a hazard.
+(2) Heat also hardens bones, which increases the risk of a broken tooth.
+(3) When food is smoked, something may be added to bring about a smokey flavor, and because these bones are created in high quantities, I wonder what chemicals are used and what toxins are created during the smoking/roasting process.
 Despite the many brands that claim their smoked bones are safe, I do NOT feel comfortable giving smoked bones to my dogs.

 Benefits of Feeding Bones to Dogs

 As a raw feeder, I'm well-versed in feeding bones to my dogs.
-But, I will admit that, in the beginning, bones terrified me.
+But, I will admit, in the beginning, bones terrified me.
 What if my dog breaks a tooth?
 What if my dog has an impaction?
 What if a bone shard punctures my dog's digestive tract or esophagus?
 What if my dog chokes?
-I've read many horror stories, some ended with very expensive veterinarian bills, and others ended far worse.
+I've read many horror stories, with some ending with very expensive veterinarian bills, and others ending far worse.
 With the risks, why would anyone take a chance with bones?

-Once I got over my fear, I could see that there are many benefits to feeding raw bones to our dogs.
+Once I got over my fear, I could see the many benefits to feeding raw bones to our dogs.

 • raw bones satisfy our dogs' chew drive, and I'm convinced that the act of chewing bones releases endorphins in the brain because my dogs seem so calm and happy during and after a chew session